 Intro

-Load shift is the diurnal movement of energy consumption from hours of high demand to hours with surplus renewable generation.
+Load shift is the modification of the timing of energy consumption from hours of high net load to hours with surplus renewable generation.

 The CPUC recognized Load Shift as a new model of demand response in D. 17-07-017 and created the Load Shift Working Group to develop a proposal for foundational elements of new models of demand response.